-Three methods of calibration are possible:
+Two methods of calibration are possible:

 - 1. Field Calibration.
-See Configuration and Field Calibration Handbook (Part no. 67160) for further details. - 2.
-The GMI GT-Series Calibration software.
+See Configuration and Field Calibration Handbook (Part no. 67160) for further details. - The GMI GT-Series Calibration software.
 This allows the monitor to be linked to a PC and calibrated while applying gas manually.
-See GTCAL Software User Handbook (Part no. 67244) for further details. - 3.
-The GMI GT-Series Automatic Calibration System.
-This provides controlled delivery of individual / mixed gases, allowing calibration with records stored on a PC.
+See GTCAL Software User Handbook (Part no. 67244) for further details.